michaeldorman/sixs/README.md

   - Click on AOD Level 1.0 to download the data.

-Figure 2: A window of meteorological data for Sede Boker site in Israel.
-The links for downloading the relevant data are shown in red squares.

-  - Accept the data usage agreement in the window shown in Figure 3:
+  - Accept the data usage agreement.

-Figure 3: Acceptation of AERONET data usage.

-  - Download and unzip the data (a `.lev1` file) and open the data in Excel using the option ‘from text’ in the ‘data’ tab.
+  - Download and unzip the data (a `.lev1` file) and open the data in Excel using the option “from text” in the “data” tab.

   - Calculate the AOD in 550 nm: use the AOD in 675 nm (AOD\_675nm column) and AOD in 500 nm (AOD\_500nm column) in the formula below to calculate AOD in 550 nm:

-  - Find the perceptible water value under the column ‘Precipitable\_Water(cm)’ that presents the water vapor (Uw) in
+  - Find the perceptible water value under the column “Precipitable\_Water(cm)” that presents the water vapor (Uw) in
     \[g cm-2\].

-  - Find the Ozone concentration value under the column ‘Ozone(Dobson)’ that presents the O3 concentration in Dobson units.
+  - Find the Ozone concentration value under the column “Ozone(Dobson)” that presents the O3 concentration in Dobson units.
 Multiply this value by 0.001 to obtain the Ozone concentration in \[cm/atm\].

-Specifically for `venus1`, the required variables are:
+Specifically for the image we are working with in this example, `venus1`, the required parameters are:

 ``` r
 Uw = 0.665071